 My Final Thoughts

-Overall, if you’re someone who plays a lot of golf, have a slower swing speed, and have the budget to spend, I’d highly recommend the M4.
+Overall, if you’re someone who plays a lot of golf, has a slower swing speed, and has the budget to spend, I’d highly recommend the M4.
 I loved the club and it helped my game.
 It’s not the cheapest thing out there but in my opinion, the benefits are worth it.

 Enter Our Gear Giveaway: Like free golf stuff?
 A few times per year, we pick a few of our viewers and send them some gifts.
 Click here to learn more.

 Deals & Discounts: We’ve worked with brands to offer discounts to our readers.
 See our deals and discounts page to see our current promotions.